AdobeDocs/campaign-standard.en/help/integrating/using/provisioning-and-configuring-integration-with-audience-manager-or-people-core-service.md

 * [Step 3: Configure Campaign Tracking server](../../integrating/using/provisioning-and-configuring-integration-with-audience-manager-or-people-core-service.md#step-3--configure-campaign-tracking-server)
 * [Step 4: Configure the Visitor ID Service](../../integrating/using/provisioning-and-configuring-integration-with-audience-manager-or-people-core-service.md#step-4--configure-the-visitor-id-service)

-### Step 1: Configure or check the external accounts in Adobe Campaign
+### Step 1: Configure or check the external accounts in Adobe Campaign {#step-configure-or-check-the-external-accounts-in-adobe-campaign}

 We first need to configure or check the external accounts in Adobe Campaign.
 These accounts should have been configured by Adobe and the necessary information should have been communicated to you.